What Is Elder Abuse?

 We Can Help

-Elder abuse in Nevada occurs in both nursing homes and home healthcare settings.
-If you or an elderly loved one have suffered harm as a result of intentional or negligent actions on the part of a caregiver, it is imperative to seek help from an experienced elder abuse lawyer.
+Elder abuse occurs in both nursing homes and home healthcare settings.
+If you or an elderly loved one have suffered harm as a result of intentional or negligent actions on the part of a caregiver, it is imperative to seek help from an experienced elder abuse Nevada lawyer.

-Terry Friedman and Julie Throop have a combined six decades specializing in legal cases involving elder abuse, elder injury and elder neglect.
+Terry Friedman and Julie Throop have a combined six decades specializing in legal cases involving elder abuse, elder injury and elder neglect in Nevada.
 They will work with you every step of the way to ensure the vulnerable individual is safely removed from the dangerous situation, investigate claims, protect the victim’s rights and seek justice for all.

 When it comes to reporting cases of elder abuse, doing so in a timely manner is crucial.
-If you or someone you know is a victim, you need to reach out to an elder abuse attorney right away.
+If you or someone you know is a victim, you need to reach out to a Nevada elder abuse attorney right away.
 Contact the Law Offices of Friedman & Throop today!

 All cases handled by Friedman & Throop personal injury attorneys are on contingency.
 There is no cost to you for an initial consultation or case review.